Detection Solutions for Subscriptions: What Accurate Identification Really Requires

 Subscription and recurring transactions are different species entirely.
 They are defined by repeat behaviour over time, not by where they happened.
 They have lifecycles (start, renew, upgrade, pause, cancel), they can change amounts, and they are the most likely to trigger churn if the bank can’t make them understandable.

 That’s why subscription management cannot be solved with the same logic as offline and online spending.
-Recurring payments are not “transactions you label.”
-They’re patterns you prove different detection solutions.
+Recurring payments are not a payment type.
+They’re patterns you discover through data enrichment and multi-level categorisation.

 Want to know more?